List of governors of West Virginia

 The governor of West Virginia is the head of government of West Virginia and the commander-in-chief of the state's military forces.
 The governor has a duty to enforce state laws, and the power to either approve or veto bills passed by the West Virginia Legislature, to convene the legislature at any time, and, except when prosecution has been carried out by the House of Delegates, to grant pardons and reprieves.

-Since West Virginia was admitted to the Union on June 20, 1863, during the American Civil War, 34 men have served as governor.
-Two, Arch A. Moore Jr. (West Virginia's 28th and 30th governors) and Cecil H. Underwood (West Virginia's 25th and 32nd governors), served two nonconsecutive terms in office.
+Since West Virginia was admitted to the Union on June 20, 1863, during the American Civil War, 37 men have served as governor.
+Two, Arch A. Moore Jr. (West Virginia's 28th and 30th governor) and Cecil H. Underwood (West Virginia's 25th and 32nd governor), served two nonconsecutive terms in office.
 The longest-serving governor was Moore, who served for three terms over twelve years.
 The state's first governor after admission into the Union, Arthur I. Boreman, served the most consecutive terms, resigning a week before the end of his third term.
-Before the state's admission, Francis H. Pierpont, the, "Father of West Virginia," was elected governor during the Wheeling Convention of 1861.
+Before the state's admission, Francis Harrison Pierpont, the "Father of West Virginia," was elected governor during the Wheeling Convention of 1861.
 Daniel D.T.
 Farnsworth was senate president at the time; he filled the last seven days of Boreman's term and remains the shortest-serving governor.
 Underwood has the unusual distinction of being both the youngest person to be elected as governor (age 34 upon his first term in 1957) and the oldest to both be elected and serve (age 74 upon his second term in 1997; age 78 at the end of his second term in 2001).
+The current governor is Republican Patrick Morrisey, who assumed office on January 13, 2025.